MihhailSokolov/software-security-labs/lab0x01/reports/bug_15.md

 ## Description

-After allocating memory for `pallete`, that memory is never freed.
+After allocating memory for `palette`, that memory is never freed.

 ## Affected Lines in the original program
 In `solid.c:16`